 This is one of the most commonly used forms of

 mycotoxin testing as it allows for several different mycotoxins to be analyzed at one time.
 However, it is not the most sensitive or accurate.

 LC–MS/MS is the industry standardfor pesticide and microbial testing due to its superior range in selectivity and sensitivity.

 This cannabis lab testing method does not require extensive sample preparation and provides

 the most accurate readings compared to other techniques.

 What You Need to Know Now about Mycotoxin Testing

 All cannabusinesses should take careful steps to monitor the growing and storage process to stop the spread of mold that causes potentially deadly mycotoxins.

-It’s important that culativators know extraction isn’t the only way to remediate flower.
-Using post-harvest decontamination technology, such as a WillowPure ozone system, is a safer and more cost effective way to reduce microbials and mycotoxins, and it doesn’t lead to additional testing requirements.
+It’s important that cultivators know extraction isn’t the only way to remediate flower.
+Using post-harvest decontamination technology, such as a WillowPure ozone system, is a safer and more cost effective way to reduce microbials and mycotoxins in this cannabis testing, and it doesn’t lead to additional testing requirements.
 Post-harvest mycotoxin decontamination has been used to save entire crops from being destroyed.
 As regulators continue exploring new laws and regulations, this could be your best bet to keep your company and brand safe.